Welcome.

 We will have days where all we do are activities–with play dough, waterguns, toothpicks, magic markers, coca cola, pixie sticks… Sometimes we will spend time doing surveys and calculating the results using a Likert Scale.

 Sometimes the material will not be interesting to you at all.
 Sometimes class may seem like it is never going to end.
-But stick with me during those days and we’ll race our way to May 11th and knock out the exam.
-After that we can take a huge deep breath and finish out the remaining month of school with entertaining and interesting projects that you will have 99% per cent of control over.
+But stick with me during those days and we’ll race our way to May 6th and knock out the exam.
+After that we can take a huge deep breath and finish out the remaining month of school with entertaining and interesting projects that you will have 99% control over.

 dt